 We make choices based on our understanding of concepts.
 My Concepts posts deal with abstract and complex concepts and with the axioms, tenets, paradigms, principles and values enmeshed with, derived from and inherent to them.

-As for the kid: he knows that what he wrote is ‘controversial’, and in the words of his therapist, “He really doesn’t care.”
+The boy knows that what he wrote is ‘controversial’, and he really doesn’t care.

 If you’re feeling fragile today, and nervous about the state of the world, and frazzled at the thought of what the more extremist revolutionaries in the 4th Industrial Revolution are up to, then this may not be a good day to read this article.